Milkthistle; Silybum

 Silybum for breast enhancement

-Silybum is a partial replacement for clover that should only be used in minimal doses.
+Silybum is a better replacement for clover.
 Milkthistle should be avoided during proliferative, menses and ovulation.
-Hops can be used some times when thistles shouldn't.
-Despite that Silybum contains molecules which are phytoestrogens attached to lignans, it still requires lesser amounts of sunflower or barley for their lignan content.
+Despite that Silybum contains molecules which are phytoestrogens attached to lignans, it still can use small amounts of sunflower or barley for their lignan content.

-Thistles01 is a specific herbal program based around thistles in use and in theory.
+Thistles01 is an obsolete specific herbal program that was based around thistles in use and in theory.

 Similar herbs